Nonequispaced Fast Fourier Transform Boost for the Sinkhorn Algorithm: Numerical Experiments

 \subsection{Benchmark datasets}

-This section demonstrates the performance and accuracy of the NFFT-accelerated Sinkhorn algorithm (Algorithm~\ref{alg:SinkhornFFT}) using real datasets.
-The approach presented intends to learn the parameters apt for low resolution images in the beginning, which we then extend to high resolution images, which cannot be tackled by the traditional algorithms in the simple hardware setup.
-We use a dataset called DOTmark for the studies (see Figure~\ref{Fig:DOT Example}); DOT stands for \emph{discrete optimal transport}.
+This section validates the regularization parameter $\lambda$, and demonstrates the performance and the accuracy of NFFT-accelerated Sinkhorn's Algorithm~\ref{alg:SinkhornFFT} using real datasets.
+We use a dataset called DOTmark (see Figure~\ref{Fig:DOT Example}); DOT stands for \emph{discrete optimal transport}.
 This benchmark dataset is specially designed to effectively test and compare optimal transport methods~(cf.\ \citet{schrieber2016dotmark}).
-It has gray level representation of the images in the resolution of $32\times 32$ to $512\times 512$.
+It has gray level representation of the images in the resolution of $32\times 32$ to $512\times 512$, and it consists of 10 subsets of dataset, ranging from smooth to rough structure.